mishnit/mishnit.github.io/Engg-Manager-README.md

 I - Incremental controlled rollout for each release with killswitch and fallback options, ensuring backward and forward compatibility

 P - Plan 6 sprints per quarter in advance and get it reviewed.
-Breakdown multi sprint stories in 2/3 phase releases.
+Breakdown story points for each sprint in 3 buckets product, tech optimizations and adhoc in 4:1:1 proportion.
+Breakdown multi sprint stories in 2-3 phase releases.

 TIP: Try to keep capitalizable efforts (planned product/tech releases) >= 70% at team level, while non-capitalizable efforts (optimizations, bug fixes, tech debt, Adhoc) and overhead (onboarding, KT, planning, 1:1, meetings) at team level <= 30%.